zikula/core/src/plugins/Imagine/README.md

 Imagine plugin implements [Imagine image manipulation library](https://github.com/avalanche123/Imagine) and offers some standardised methods for managing thumbnails.

-There is one update in the Imagine plugin itself, see https://github.com/avalanche123/Imagine/pull/407
+There is one update done in the Imagine plugin itself, see https://github.com/avalanche123/Imagine/pull/407.
+Until that one is Pulled into the offical version this needs to be applied.

 # How it works